bmcgaughey1/DroneLidarCode/README.md

 mtry, ntrees, and nodesize.
 Be warned that the more complex tuning takes MUCH longer to run.
-This files also has some code to produce plots of the most useful metrics, based on importance scores from RF, and to craete a list of point clips for misclassified individaul trees.
+This files also has some code to produce plots of the most useful metrics, based on importance scores from RF, and to create a list of point clips for misclassified individual trees.
 This last product is useful for understanding what causes classification errors.